quantum-engineering-polito/CourseNotes/content/QCM Physics/09_Tunneling and T matrix/Tunneling and T matrix.md

 ![[QCM Physics/09_Tunneling and T matrix/attachments/coulomb_blockade.png]]

-this phenomenon can be exploit to create a transistor device which can control the flow of individual electrons.
+This phenomenon can be exploit to create a transistor device which can control the flow of individual electrons.
 That is the principles used in SET (Single-Electron Transistor)